Unclesdad/CharlieGPT/README.md

 A personalized Discord bot trained on your messages to mimic your writing style, powered by fine-tuned Llama 3.1 8B with RAG (Retrieval Augmented Generation) for contextual awareness.

+i made it to imitate me (hence the name CharlieGPT) but the framework here can be used to mimic anyone

 ## Overview

 CharlieGPT combines: